kunxiaogao/Portforlio/README.md

 Sample work which could be show without any sensitive or private data.

 ### Brief background introduction:
+During my internship at Glodon, I worked on leveraging machine learning and data analysis techniques to optimize Building Information Modeling (BIM) processes.
+My primary focus was on developing predictive models to identify potential project risks, improving efficiency and decision-making for construction management.
 ### Methodology:
+-   Data Collection and Preprocessing: Analyzed large-scale construction datasets, performed cleaning, and handled missing values to ensure data quality.
+-   Feature Engineering: Identified key variables influencing project risks, such as timeline deviations and budget discrepancies, using domain-specific insights.
+Model Development:
+-   Built predictive models using Random Forests and Gradient Boosting Machines (GBMs) to predict project risks.
+-   Compared traditional machine learning methods with deep learning models, such as feed-forward neural networks, to evaluate performance.
+-   Validation and Optimization: Conducted cross-validation to ensure model robustness and fine-tuned hyperparameters to maximize accuracy and reliability.
+-   Visualization and Reporting: Created dashboards and visualizations using Python libraries (e.g., matplotlib, seaborn) to present findings to cross-functional teams, including engineers and architects.
 ## Capstone project Amgen
 This file includes all the works of the Capstone project assignment with Amgen Company.